Best muscle-building biceps exercises to build HUGE arms & strength

 This biceps exercises focus on building the muscles of your forearms.

 Starting Position: With your torso upright, your hands should hold dumbbells each at arms’ length.
 Keep your elbows close to your torso.
 Your palms should also be facing your torso while holding the dumbbells.
 Keep your upper arms still.

 The Exercise: With your palms stay facing each other, curl the weight in your right hand up in a semi-circle toward your right shoulder.
 Contract the biceps hard at the top for a second as you exhale.

 Then slowly lower the dumbbell while raising the other one in your left hand as you inhale.
 Do not turn your wrists during this exercise.
 Repeat this exercise as recommended and make sure each hand gets the same amount of repetitions.

->

-> That’s all the biceps exercises you can do at home or in the gyms.
-Remember keep focus.
-In addition, here are the other workouts stuff:
+That’s all the biceps exercises you can do at home or in the gyms.
+Remember to keep focus.
+In addition, here is the other workouts stuff: